- Purchase the complete Expat Arrivals Chicago Guide (PDF)

 Finding accommodation in Chicago is relatively easy.
 Online property portals and the local classifieds are filled with real-estate listings.
 Perusing these is a good way to get an idea of the property market and common prices.
 It’s also possible to enlist the help of a real-estate agent or apartment locator.

 Companies in Chicago offer short-term corporate housing, and most newcomers to Chicago will want to agree to short-term rentals or subletting before moving over to more permanent accommodation.
 Good deals can sometimes also be found in larger, shared accommodation.

 As in any large city, finding accommodation in Chicago varies greatly according to preferred style, price and location.
 For many, avoiding long commutes into work is the most important factor.

-The greater Chicago area is enormous and many commute from suburbs and nearby cities into Chicago daily, making properties in the city centre and near public transport lines much more expensive.
+The greater Chicago area is enormous and many commute daily into Chicago from the suburbs and nearby cities, making properties in the city centre and near public transport lines much more expensive.

-Living in the Chicago city centre is particularly appealing to young and single expats as it offers a dynamic lifestyle full of nightlife and entertainment.
-Families usually live further out of the city because of the larger opportunities for space, the lower rent and the higher standard of safety.
+Living in the Chicago city centre is particularly appealing to young and single residents as it offers a dynamic lifestyle close to nightlife and entertainment.
+Families usually live further afield on the outskirts of the city for increased space, lower rent and a higher standard of safety.